 I LOVE Pao de Mel aka Brazilian honey bread.
-It reminds me a lot of my all time favorite dessert Lebkuchen - a German gingerbread style cookie.
+It reminds me of my all-time favorite dessert Lebkuchen - a German gingerbread-style cookie.
 When we spent Christmas in Brazil last year I ate my fair share of Pao de Mel.
-Of course we wanted to create a delicious recipe featuring Bee Seasonal honey!
-So, I asked Regina at My Tasty Stories to develop a recipe for us.
-She used Silvestre honey for it, and sprinkled them with our Bee Pollen!
+Of course, we wanted to create a delicious recipe featuring Bee Seasonal honey!
+We Silvestre honey for it, and sprinkled them with our Bee Pollen!

 Servings: 12-14 medium honey bread

 Cooking time: 1.5 hour